 Western Gateshead Borough is focused in and around the valley of the River Derwent that lies at the heart of one of the most varied parts of the borough.
-Here the scenery ranges from open country in the Pennine foothills, extensive woodland to scattered former pit villages, Tyne-riverside settlements and attractive commuter villages like Whickham.
+Here the scenery ranges from open country in the Pennine foothills to extensive woodland.
+There are also scattered former pit villages along with Tyne and Derwent riverside settlements with much industrial history and attractive towns and villages like Whickham.

-Derwenthaugh Park occupies the site of Derwenthaugh coke works which opened in 1928 and were demolished in 1986.
+Derwenthaugh Park occupies the site of the Derwenthaugh coke works which opened in 1928 and demolished in 1986.
 In the eighteenth and nineteenth century one of Ambrose Crowley’s iron works was located here.

 Swalwell and the Metrocentre